Sanctuary Scholarship 2021-22

 To be eligible, you must have been granted one of the immigration statuses below:

 - granted a temporary form of leave (limited leave to remain, discretionary leave to remain) as the result of an asylum application or human rights application;

 - an asylum seeker, child of an asylum seeker or an unaccompanied asylum-seeking child

 You must also:

-- have applied to King's College London for 2020 entry, and providing you have received a response from King's, been given a conditional or unconditional offer
+- have applied to King's College London for 2021 entry, and if you have received a response from King's, been given a conditional or unconditional offer*

 - by virtue of your immigration status, be unable to access Tuition Fee Loans or Maintenance Loans from Student Finance England/Wales/NI/SAAS